bootdotdev/blog/content/backend/backend-engineer-vs-data-engineer.md

 One particularly convoluted answer on Reddit [reads](https://www.reddit.com/r/dataengineering/comments/qecxfa/comment/hhtagbb/?utm_source=share&utm_medium=web2x&context=3):

-> “I guess you could say that data engineers are the back-end developers of ‘data-intensive application development’.”
+> "I guess you could say that data engineers are the back-end developers of ‘data-intensive application development’."

 I preferred a different answer, which [reads](https://www.reddit.com/r/dataengineering/comments/qecxfa/comment/hhs7uzl/?utm_source=share&utm_medium=web2x&context=3):

-> “TL:DR: Depending on the role it overlaps a lot and sometimes it's the same.”
+> "TL:DR: Depending on the role it overlaps a lot and sometimes it's the same."

 The simplest answer, in my opinion?
 Data engineers are a *type* of backend engineer.
 Data is a huge part of the backend.
 It makes sense that backend engineers have to build systems to collect and manage the data that makes the frontend run.
 But as the role of data has expanded, organizations have expanded the role of data engineer to be its own thing.